Namespace priority

 Validate your namespace priority settings

-Once you have an idea of how you will prioritize your namespaces, you can use the Graph Simulation tool to test out various graph collapse scenarios and ensure that your priority configurations are returning the expected graph results.
+Once you have an idea of how you will prioritize your namespaces, you can use the Graph Simulation tool in the UI to test out various graph collapse scenarios and ensure that your priority configurations are returning the expected graph results.
 For more information, read the guide on using the Graph Simulation tool.

 Configure namespace priority